manavrawat10/ProblemType--Classification/README.md

 ProblemClass-Classification
 ===========================

 Problem Class Classification will classify the description accordingly.
 Right now I have 5 classification in my training set.
-Those are listed below -
-1. Availability
-2. Performance
-3. Capacity
-4. Compliance
-5. Backup

 This engine is deployed using Docker container service.
 It is desinged with Flask framework so that anyone can integrate it using APIs.